dmbf29/rails-api-tutorial/README.md

 ℹ️ If you've added or changed any of the attributes for your model, make sure to update the strong parameters to match.

+##### Testing the create
+⚠️ Now how can we test this create action?
+We **can't test it by typing a URL in the browser.
+We need to send a `POST` request instead of a `GET`.
+And we don't have an HTML form either.
+The easiest way to test this endpoint would be to use [Postman](https://www.postman.com/).
+In Postman, we'll need to make sure we're sending a `POST` to the correct address, but also sending the correct params.
+We'll want our request to look like this:

 ## Last Feature
 We've "tagged" our cafes with certain criteria ie: `wifi`, `outlets`, `coffee` etc.